chalco777/wastewaters_project/downsampling_resistome_variation/scripts/rgi-resistance_proport_plot_contig.md

   ))
 ```

-Get the count of resistance genes per downsampling
+## Get the count of resistant reads per gene from the RGI output
 ```{r}
 # Create my list with the names of the data frames
 ds_names <- c("DS_03", "DS_05", "DS_1", "DS_3", "DS_6", "DS_9")